brianemery/hfr_cs_processing/README.md

 ACKNOWLEDGMENT

 The release is self contained but includes code from the following people and or toolboxes.
-HFRProgs [1] by David Kaplan set the standard and data structures here follow the same basic formatting.
+HFRProgs [1] by David Kaplan set the standard, and data structures here follow the same basic formatting.
 I've include a few mfiles from HFRprogs as dependencies.
 As mentioned above, this toolbox can use imageFOL by Anthony Kirincich [2].
-Finally, the release include code obtained from CODAR Ocean Sensors for reading cross spectra files.
+Finally, the release includes code obtained from CODAR Ocean Sensors for reading cross spectra files.

 [1] https://github.com/rowg/hfrprogs